nnttluna/pneumonia_diagnosis-image_classification/README.md

-# Pneumonia-Detection-from-X-Rays

-# Creating ML algorithm for Pneumonia Detection
+# ML Pneumonia Diagnosis from X-Rays Images

-The project is aim to develop a computer vision model to detect pneumonia in histopathological images using convolutional neural network to assist in diagnosis.
+The project aims to develop a computer vision model to detect pneumonia in histopathological images using convolutional neural network to assist in diagnosis.
 Two classes will be used in this project: **Positive or Negative.**

 # Chest X-Ray Images Data